-The most popular questions asked during our live video chat on Friday about mobilizing your resume.
+The most popular questions asked during our live video chat about mobilizing your resume.

 A big thank you to everyone who attended our first-ever interactive video chat on Mobilizing Your Resume.
 I had a great time and I hope you did too!
 Click on the following links to view this Spreecast and to obtain a copy of a presentation I gave on the topic at TheLadders’ Job Central event.
 Below are some of the questions I fielded and links to more information on the topics.
 Enjoy!

 Q1: How many pages should my resume be?

 As a recent college graduate, your resume should only be one page.
 Your education is located higher up on the resume (just under your professional summary), since you’re likely to have less experience and want to promote your new degree.
 Often times, you can break up your experience into two groups: (“Relevant Experience” and “Leadership Experience & Activities”), to showcase your talents better.
 A more seasoned professional needs to keep the resume to two pages and only cover the last 10-15 years of work experience.
 In both cases, your resume should act as a marketing material that shows off why you are qualified for a certain role.

 Q2: How do I address an employment gap or the desire to relocate on my resume?

 While there’s a pretty standard format for resumes, you’re always going to make special tweaks to accommodate your goals and circumstances.
 Check out these articles for more information on how to edit your resume to best position your talents.

 Q3: What advice can you give to military professionals who are transitioning to the civilian sector?

 When you’re making a switch, whether you’re ex-military transitioning to the civilian workforce, a business owner looking to get back into the corporate world, or you’re just looking to change industries, the most important thing to do is focus on your transferrable skills and translate your resume into a language that your target employer will understand.